NoorMajdoub/HealNet/README.md

 ## Contributing

-Feel free to fork the project and submit pull requests for any changes or improvements.
-Contributions are always welcome!
+Feel free to fork the project and submit pull requests for any changes or improvements.Contributions are always welcome!